hidayetergn/An-Operational-Hybrid-Appr.-for-Vehicle-Re-Id-Using-Composite-Attention-Mechanisms/README.md

 The proposed framework extracts discriminative embeddings by combining:

-* We have used the EfficientNet B4 model instead of the ResNet model, which uses a backbone network.
-* A Global-Fusion Attention Module (GFAM)
-* An Operational Block Attention Module (OBAM)
+* Traditional CNNs struggle to capture high-frequency spatial variations in vehicle identities due to the linear nature of standard convolutions.
+This repository contains the source code for the **Operational Hybrid Network**, which introduces:
+1.  **Operational Neural Networks (ONN):** Replacing static weights with learnable Taylor-series nodal operations.
+2.  **GCAM (Global Context Awareness Module):** A non-linear self-attention mechanism for global topology.
+3.  **OBAM (Operational Block Attention Module):** For suppressing environmental clutter.

 All features are pooled using **Generalized Mean (GeM) pooling**, L2-normalized, and concatenated into a single embedding vector for retrieval-based vehicle re-identification.
 # Vehicle Re-Identification Model Evaluation